Potato Hill Trail with Red Potato, Lexie & Ethan trails

 Bonneville Shoreline Trail (BST) just west of Coyote Hollow.
 It's only 1/2 mile in

-riding options.
-The Red Potato trail (new in 2014) extends from the Potato Hill
+length.
+The Red Potato trail extends from the Potato Hill

-trailhead west 0.7 miles downhill to the BST just east of Red Rocks.
+trailhead west 0.7 miles downhill to the BST just east of Red Rock.
+At 0.4

 View west from the overlook on Potato

 Hill.
 Potato Hill trail photos and GPS tracks August 17, 2011 by Bruce.

 Red Potato trail added May 20, 2014.

 The Potato Hill trailhead parking has been expanded and

 paved to meet demand.
 It's located on Traverse Mountain Road, about half-way

 between Highland Drive and the Traverse Mountain summit.